-Business Perceived risk Mitigation

-Area/Process

-Valuation Risk The Company's Direct Investment portfolio comprises unquoted investments purchased and sold privately, for which there is no market price available.
+Business Area/Process Perceived risk Current or emerging risk Mitigation Valuation Risk The Company's Direct Investment portfolio comprises unquoted investments purchased and sold privately, for which there is no market price available.
 As a result, management is required to make forecasts and assumptions about certain inputs used in the valuation of these investments.
 The Company could suffer losses, should these forecasts or assumptions not materialise.
-The Company adopts a prudent approach in accordance with International Financial Reporting Standards, and employs external valuation experts to perform these valuations.
+The Company values its investments in accordance with International Financial Reporting Standards and employs external valuation experts to perform these valuations.